rishirajput/Weather-Android-App/README.md

 - **Use Case**: Retrieves weather data from the repository.
 - **Repository**: Fetches weather data from a remote data source (e.g., API).

+No, the usage of dependency injection via Koin is not mentioned in the provided README.
+If you want to include it, you can add a section like this:

+### Dependency Injection

+This project uses Koin for dependency injection.

 ## Testing

 ### Unit Tests